dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/api-reference/normalized-images-result.md

 var rotationTransformMatrix: CGAffineTransform { get }
 ```

-### sourceImageHashId
+### originalImageHashId

-The hash id of the source image.
-You can use this ID to get the source image via IntermediateResultManager class.
+The hash id of the original image.
+You can use this ID to get the original image via IntermediateResultManager class.

 <div class="sample-code-prefix"></div>
 >- Objective-C